-The unit is equipped with advanced energy saving functionality.
+RXSQ~ units are equipped with advanced energy saving functionality.
 Depending on the priority, emphasis can be put on energy saving or comfort level.
 Several parameters can be selected, resulting in the optimal balance between energy consumption and comfort for the particular application.